 We prepare you, organise your documents, and respond to enquiries raised by the buyer’s solicitors.

-Draft of the sale agreement and negotiation
+Essential terms for the sale agreement and negotiation

 The sale agreement legal documentation is the last piece of the jigsaw.
 This is when our clients most need our expertise to limit their potential liabilities and risks.